luiswirth/bsc-thesis/src/matter/results.typ

     [],
   ),
   caption: [
-    Computed solution $u$ to the 1-form source problem using the method of manufactured solutions.
+    Finite element solution to manufactured source problem in 2D at refinement level 2.
   ],
 ) <img:source_problem>

+In summary, the numerical experiments presented in this chapter, covering both an eigenvalue problem on a topologically non-trivial domain and a quantitative convergence study via MMS, provide strong validation for the `formoniq` library's implementation of Finite Element Exterior Calculus for 1-forms.